 - Kitchen clutter needs somewhere to hide too.

-The Extension Rules
+Kitchen Extensions: The Rules

-Bear in mind that regardless of whether or not you need planning permission, you will still need to obtain Building Regulations approval.
+Bear in mind that regardless of whether or not you need planning permission, you will still need Building Regulations approval.
 You can choose between a local authority inspector or private approved one which may be quicker.

 If you live in a terraced or semi-detached property, you may also require approval under the Party Wall Act.
 Not only does this refer to work that may affect a wall that stands on either side of a boundary of land belonging to two or more owners, but also to works with foundations within certain distances of said walls.